 Participants may discuss sensitive, discriminatory, offensive, or triggering topics in sessions if they are the subject of the session itself (e.g., a session focusing on the silencing of trans* history in institutional archives, or a session about workplace microaggressions experienced by archivists of color), but these subjects should be clear to participants prior to the start of the session.

 We see the symposium as a place to share information, not only with other participants, but also with those who may not be able to attend.
 Sessions are, by default, considered open and can be written about on social media and photographed.
 If you do not want your picture taken, your words to be recorded or for either photographs or words to be attributed to you, please let other session participants know that.
 As a courtesy, please always ask prior to creating sound or video recordings of any sessions.
 Please be thoughtful and respectful with your photographs, recording, and sharing.

 Each session can decide to adopt different rules at the beginning of the session (e.g., completely private, or no attribution without asking first) as long as it informs all participants who join the session.

 Reporting Harassment or Violations

-If at any point during the symposium you feel uncomfortable or harassed, or if you witness any violations of these policies, please reach out to the planning committee.
-You can also email Jamie Wittenberg (firstname.lastname@example.org) or Megan Sapp Nelson (email@example.com) for less urgent matters.
+If at any point during the symposium you feel uncomfortable or harassed, or if you witness any violations of these policies, please reach out to Amy Neeser, Scott Martin, or anyone who introduces themselves at the start of the day as a symposium organizer.
+You can also email Jamie Wittenberg (email@example.com) or Megan Sapp Nelson (firstname.lastname@example.org) for less urgent matters.